psrenergy/PSRClassesInterface.jl/docs/src/examples/graf_files.md

 PSRI.close(iow)
 ```
-## Reading a time series from a file
+## Reading a time series from a graf file

 A similar logic can be used to read the data from a file.
 You can read it directly or iteratively.
 To read the data directly use the function [`PSRI.file_to_array`](@ref) or [`PSRI.file_to_array_and_header`](@ref)